LogtalkDotOrg/logtalk3/examples/java/NOTES.md

 Adaptations of the JColorChooser and JOptionPane dialog examples and the JTable example from the JPL distribution are included.

-When running the GUI examples on the Mac OS X Terminal application, you may get a Java error saying that the AWT cannot be started.
+When running the GUI examples on the macOS Terminal application, you may get a Java error saying that the AWT cannot be started.
 In alternative, try to run the example from within the SWI-Prolog Mac OS X application instead of using the shell integration script.
 This issue is due to a Mac OS X Java